King Edward's School Home Old Edwardians Website

 1965

-Music critic of The Times; novelist and librettist.
-He was named a Member of the American Academy of Arts and Sciences in 2011.
+Music critic of The Times, novelist and opera librettist.
+Named a member of the American Academy of Arts and Sciences in 2011.

 Hayes, Alfred